3-leaves-grass/MGTV-MLT/README.md

 # Introduction

 With the rapid expansion of overseas distribution for films, variety shows and documentaries, high-quality multilingual subtitles have become essential for global video content localization.
 Unlike general text translation, film and drama subtitles feature fragmented utterances, strong contextual dependencies, strict timeline constraints, and domain-specific colloquial expressions and proper nouns.
 However, conventional machine translation and general commercial models often ignore cross-sentence plot coherence, fail to preserve subtitle structural integrity, and suffer from inconsistent terminology and unstable translation quality in large-scale production.

 To tackle these practical industrial challenges, we propose Mango-MT, a specialized multilingual translation model optimized for long video subtitle scenarios.
-We also build a dedicated subtitle translation benchmark to systematically evaluate real-world translation performance.
+We also build a dedicated subtitle translation benchmark(FTT-MT)  to systematically evaluate real-world translation performance.
 Experimental results across 11 languages show that Mango-MT matches or outperforms mainstream commercial models including GPT, Gemini and DeepSeek.
 It reliably preserves subtitle formats and timelines, delivers consistent semantic and stylistic outputs, and supports scalable, high-quality subtitle localization for long-form video content.

 ## News 🚀🚀🚀

 - **2026/06/26** : 🚀 We introduce Mango-MT, an advanced machine learning large language model (MT) that demonstrates superior overall translation performance on film and television translation for 11 languages.
-Mango-MT achieves SoTA performance on FTT-MT (overall score: **0.911764**), and our model matches or outperforms commercial models across most languages on Flores-200.
+Mango-MT achieves SoTA performance on FTT-MT (overall score: **0.91**), and our model matches or outperforms commercial models across most languages on Flores-200.

 - **2026/06/22** : 🔥 We open-source the benchamark (FTT-MT) constructed on professional film and television translation data.